carlzoo/my-gps-tracker/README.md

 https://github.com/herverenault/Self-Hosted-GPS-Tracker

 To do:

-User-testing
+&nbsp;&nbsp;-User-testing

-Automated Testing using Jasmine or Karma
+&nbsp;&nbsp;-Automated Testing using Jasmine or Karma

-Angular.js front-end for dashboard and stats
+&nbsp;&nbsp;-Angular.js front-end for dashboard and stats